gowthamsekar7/Color---Identification-using-Data-mining-/README.md

-This Project is built for Adv Artificial Intelligence CS-6678 Final Exam presentation
+This Project is built for Adv Artificial Intelligence CS-6678 Final Exam